Peter Curran (presenter)

+Career
-After running an office fitting company in London and working part-time as an actor during the late eighties, Curran re-trained as a BBC Reporter and in 1992 began DJ'ing full-time for the London radio station BBC GLR.

-From 1994, he hosted a daily music and arts drivetime show featuring live sessions from artists such as Radiohead, Sheryl Crow, Wu Tang Clan and Nick Cave alongside record reviews and profile interviews with authors, film makers and comedians.
-The Peter Curran Show ran for six years until 2000, when BBC London adopted a News/Phone-in format for the 4pm-6pm slot.
+After running an office-fitting company in London and working part-time as an actor during the late 1980s, Curran retrained as a BBC Reporter.
+In 1992, he began presenting full-time on BBC Greater London Radio (BBC GLR).
+From 1994, he hosted a daily music and arts drivetime program featuring live sessions by artists including Radiohead, Sheryl Crow, Wu Tang Clan, and Nick Cave, alongside record reviews and profile interviews with authors, filmmakers, and comedians.
+The Peter Curran Show ran for six years until 2000, when BBC London replaced the 4:00–6:00 pm slot with a news and phone-in format.

-Curran hosted BBC London's movie programme The Big Picture for two years and reviewed films for the magazine Sight and Sound.
+Curran later hosted BBC London's movie programme The Big Picture for two years and contributed film reviews to Sight and Sound magazine.

-For television, he has presented numerous Arts and culture programmes such as Personal Passions, When Art Went Pop and Edinburgh Nights on BBC2.
-He presented the Channel 4 media show Wired World, Discovery Channel's architecture and engineering series Building The Best, Restoration Nation and the groundbreaking 40-part BBC Arts education series for under-30's Culture Fix.
+In television, he has presented a wide range of arts and culture programmes, including Personal Passions, When Art Went Pop, and Edinburgh Nights on BBC2.
+He also presented Channel 4's media program Wired World, Discovery Channel's architecture and engineering series Building The Best, Restoration Nation, and the 40-part BBC arts education series Culture Fix, aimed at audiences under 30.

-As an independent documentary maker he persuaded Nick Leeson and his former boss Peter Norris and colleagues to face each other for the first time since Leeson precipitated the collapse of Barings Bank, for a famously tense edition of The Reunion on BBC Radio 4.

-He produced the celebrity online TV series Teaching Challenge for Brook Lapping and directed five series of the show from 2007 to 2011.
+As an independent documentary maker, Curran brought together Nick Leeson, his former boss Peter Norris, and former colleagues for the first time since Leeson's role in the collapse of Barings Bank, in a widely noted edition of The Reunion on BBC Radio 4.
+He also produced the celebrity online television series Teaching Challenge for Brook Lapping and directed five series of the program between 2007 and 2011.

-During 2017/18 Curran travelled across the USA for the series Litter From America featuring "the scuffed and stained American dreams" of actor Richard Schiff, comedian Maysoon Zayid and director Kwame Kwei-Armah as their creative work and beliefs grappled with a changed political landscape.
+During 2017 and 2018, Curran travelled across the United States for the series Litter From America, which featured the reflections of actor Richard Schiff, comedian Maysoon Zayid, and director Kwame Kwei-Armah on creativity, identity, and political change in the contemporary United States.

-His TV debut was presenting the first UK television programmes to feature streaming video and an interactive website. in 1998.
-The shows featured news about internet developments, technology and culture.
-They were produced by Stephen Wilkinson for Open University and recorded in London's Cybercafe and broadcast on BBC2.
+Curran made his television debut in 1998, presenting the first UK television programmes to feature streaming video and an interactive website.
+The program focused on developments in the internet, technology and digital culture.
+They were produced by Stephen Wilkinson for Open University, recorded in London's Cybercafe, and broadcast on BBC2.